kswltd/kimsungwook.github.io/_posts/2020-01-25-[ICC]-Email-for-academic-purposes.md

 3. Acknowledge that the recipient can say no (polite form of requesting) - don't back your recipient into a corner
 4. Provide any necessary details (several options for recipient)

-# 2. Useful language for polite requests
+# 2. Useful Language for Polite Requests
 - Could you please ..
 - I know you are busy but ..
 - I was wondering whether you could ..